 Echelon has emerged as one of the best alternatives to Peloton bikes, with more than one option to choose from.
-The best is the Echelon Smart Connect EX3 which utilizes magnetic resistance.
-The bike is outfitted with a narrow saddle so you can easily move in and out of the saddle as your workout requires.
-Another major advantage to this bike is the adaptability of the seat and handlebar adjustments so you can set the bike to fit you perfectly for comfortable workouts.
-The pedals come with toe cages so you do not have to have cycling shoes to clip in, though clipping in does allow you to perform better.
+The best is the Echelon Smart Connect EX3, which utilizes magnetic resistance.
+The bike is outfitted with a narrow saddle, so you can easily move in and out of the saddle as your workout requires.
+Another major advantage to this bike is the adaptability of the seat and handlebar adjustments, so you can set the bike to fit you perfectly for comfortable workouts.
+The pedals come with toe cages, so you do not have to have cycling shoes to clip in, though clipping in does allow you to perform better.
 The bike also comes with a tablet mount between the handlebars and a set of weights under the saddle.
 Just subscribe to the monthly plan to access performance tracking as well as live or recorded classes for streaming.

 For those who want to buy a bike from Peloton’s biggest competitor for a lower cost, the Echelon Connect EX5 is a good option.
-This bike is very similar to the Smart Connect EX3, however it does not include a screen.
-Instead, it includes a mount for your tablet which still rotates around so you can watch the screen for additional cross-training workouts.
+This bike is very similar to the Smart Connect EX3, but it does not include a screen.
+Instead, it includes a mount for your tablet, which still rotates around so you can watch the screen for additional cross-training workouts.
 Along with the mount, the bike has built-in Bluetooth connectivity that easily syncs with the Echelon FitPass subscription service.
 There, you can utilize both live and on-demand classes as well as performance metrics and feedback.
 There’s even a leaderboard so you can work out with your friends if you can handle the competition.
 Though it isn’t quite as comprehensive of a system, you can upgrade to the Connect EX5-S for an incorporated screen.
 It’s a great option for those just trying out at-home cycling.

 There’s a lot to love about the Bowflex VeloCore, but it likely isn’t because of the bike’s major selling point and the feature many people are so excited about.
-The VeloCore bike has a “lean mode” that allows the cyclist to tilt as they ride when the bike is unlocked.
+The VeloCore bike has a Lean mode that allows the cyclist to tilt as they ride when the bike is unlocked.
 While the motion is marketed as a way to enhance and engage your core as you ride, that’s assuming the rider has bad form.
-While this is a great way to keep you engaged and to have more fun with an indoor ride, it’s important to remember this isn’t going to greatly boost your training efforts for actually riding on the road because it lacks external factors like wind and tire drag that you only get outside.
-Though some claim the movement will help you to engage your core, holding yourself with the proper posture on the bike should already be using your core.
+While this is a great way to keep you engaged and to have more fun with an indoor ride, it’s important to remember that this isn’t going to greatly boost your training efforts for actually riding on the road because it lacks external factors like wind and tire drag that you only get outside.
+Though some claim the movement will help you to engage your core, holding yourself with the proper posture on the bike should already use your core.

 If you already know and love SoulCycle, the original indoor cycling cult, and you’d like to access their premium features on a bike at home, it will cost you.
 However, the SoulCycle at-home workout solution is very much like being inside the beloved studio classes.
 These bikes come with 21.5-inch fixed screens and lightweight frames that are suitable for rides up to 350 pounds.
 It does take up less room and is easier to move around the room than the larger Bowflex VeloCore bike.